charan-kilana/Observability-EKS-OpenTelemetry-Prometheus-Grafana-EFK-Jaeger/docs/logging.md

 # 🔍 Logging overview
 - Logging is crucial in any distributed system, especially in Kubernetes, to monitor application behavior, detect issues, and ensure the smooth functioning of microservices.
+- Its developer responsibilty to write down in application.

 ## 🚀 Importance: